 Q. What does an Instep Podiatry Brisbane podiatrist do?

-A. A podiatrist treats, gives advice and manages all lower limb and foot conditions as well as other musculo-skeletal conditions.
+A. A podiatrist treats, gives advice and manages all lower limb and foot conditions as well as other foot related musculoskeletal conditions.
 At Instep Podiatry, we have a full range of podiatry services for our patients.
-We do biomechanical assessments / gait analysis, footwear assessments, kids podiatry, orthotics, general podiatry and the treatment of sports injuries through sports medicine.
+We do biomechanical assessments / gait analysis, footwear assessments, kids podiatry, orthotics, general podiatry and the treatment of sports injuries.

 Q. What training or qualifications do podiatrists have?

 A. Instep Podiatry Brisbane’s podiatrists are university qualified podiatrists.
 At Instep Podiatry Brisbane, our podiatrists are registered with the Podiatry Board of Australia and regularly attend conferences and continuing education seminars to keep up to date with current research and treatment trends.

 Q. I have a muscle / sports injury.
 Can a podiatrist help me?

 A. Certainly, podiatry has a very wide scope of practice.
 Any foot, ankle, lower leg or ongoing musculo-skeletal problem can benefit from podiatry services.
 At Instep Podiatry we frequently treat a number of athletes in a wide range of sports, from professionals all the way down to recreational exercises.
 If you have experienced a sports injury of the lower limb or joints, come in to Instep Podiatry today.

 Q. Do I need a referral to see a podiatrist?